Peoria Public Schools

 Peoria Public Schools started IHSA Sanctioned ESports Teams in February of 2022.
 Teams are situated at each high school with the first teams competing in their first state tournament in April of 2022.
 For more information, contact the athletic director at your student's high school.
 To donate to expand and support the program, contact the athletic director or visit the Peoria Public Schools Foundation for donations.

 Peoria Public Schools offers a robust early college program.
 Whether students want to earn some dual credits in career and technical education (CTE), general education courses for freshmen year of college, or want to earn an associates degree as a high school junior and senior, we have the right program for your student.
 Our students take dual credit courses during the school day or may transfer in credits from evening classes.
-The D2 dual degree program is designed for students to earn an associates degree in arts or science, covers all tuition, and has students on ICC campus all day.
-Contact high school counselors for more information about D2 or see link on the left of this page, and visit the Woodruff Career and Technical Center website for CTE Dual credit.
+The D2 dual degree program, for junior and senior year, is designed for students to earn an associates degree in arts or science, covers all tuition, and has students on ICC campus all day.
+A new "Senior Year at ICC," program takes place in 2023-2024.
+Contact high school counselors for more information or see links to the left.
+The application process for all dual credit begins in mid-fall semester of sophomore or junior year depending on program.

 Ready-Set-Go program, located at Annie Jo Gordon (Harrison) and The Elise Ford Allen (Roosevelt) provides students with academic and social-emotional supports during the day and academic support and student activities afterschool.
 Contact Brandy.Bryant@psd150.org for more information.
 Funding for this grant comes from the Department of Education Community Schools programs.